The Adventures of Robin Hood: Legacy

 The film's popularity inextricably linked Errol Flynn's name and image with that of Robin Hood in the public eye, even more so than those of Douglas Fairbanks, who had played the role in 1922.
 The film became a benchmark for later movie adaptations of Robin Hood.

 This was the third film to pair Flynn and Olivia de Havilland (after Captain Blood and The Charge of the Light Brigade).
 They would ultimately star together in nine films, the aforementioned and Four's a Crowd (1938), The Private Lives of Elizabeth and Essex (1939), Dodge City (1939), Santa Fe Trail (1940), They Died with Their Boots On (1941) and Thank Your Lucky Stars (1943), although they shared no scenes in the last film.

 Scenes and costumes worn by the characters have been imitated and spoofed endlessly.
 For instance, in the 1949 Bugs Bunny animated short film, Rabbit Hood, Bugs is continually told by a dim-witted Little John, "Don't you worry, never fear; Robin Hood will soon be here."
 When Bugs finally meets Robin at the end of the film, he is stunned to find that it is Errol Flynn, in a spliced-in clip from this film (he subsequently shakes his head and declares, "It couldn't be him!").
 Other parodies were Daffy Duck and Porky Pig in Robin Hood Daffy (1958) and Goofy and Black Pete in Goof Troop episode "Goofin' Hood & His Melancholy Men" (1992).

+The cat-and-mouse cartoon duo Tom and Jerry have twice taken on the Robin Hood legend, first in the 1958 short Robin Hoodwinked, which implies heavily that its events take place during the Flynn movie, and again in the 2012 animated feature Robin Hood and His Merry Mouse.

 The Court Jester, a musical comedy starring Danny Kaye, is in great measure a spoof of Robin Hood.
 Basil Rathbone even appears as the villain and has a climactic sword fight with Kaye.